 Honours

-3. The winner (first ranked fencer) of each senior official ranking of the FIE will be announced at the end of the Open World Championships or Olympic Games.
+3. The winner (first ranked fencer) of each senior official ranking of the FIE will be announced at the end of the Senior World Championships or Olympic Games.

 The winner (first ranked fencer) of each junior official ranking will be announced at the end of the Junior World Championships.